bitst0rm-pub/Formatter/README.md

 - Capability to format entire file, single or multi selections
 - Capability to format entire folder recursively
 - Shared config files available for each 3rd-party plugin
-- Displays real-time word and character counts.
+- Displays real-time word and character counts
+- Automatically remembers and restores cursor position for reopened files
 - Works offline

 Formatter aims to achieve: